pointOfive/Home/Analysis/README.md

 ## Afterward: p-values

-*P-values* are a measure of evidence against a null hypothesis defind as
+*P-values* are a measure of evidence against a null hypothesis defined as

 *"the probability of seeing something as or more extreme than what you saw if the null hypothesis were true."*